 We all tend to think that we should be able to cope – in our society there is still a lot of pressure to ‘just get on with it’.
 So taking the decision to have counselling can be a challenging one to make.
-The great thing about it is that the relationship with your counsellor is different to any other in your life and it gives you a confidential space which supports you to explore freely.* My job in the sessions is to work alongside you so that you build a deeper understanding of yourself.
+The great thing about it is that the relationship with your counsellor is different to any other in your life as it gives you a confidential space which supports you to explore freely.* My job in the sessions is to work alongside you so that you build a deeper understanding of yourself.
 When we understand ourselves more deeply then change can start to happen.

 My approach to counselling is integrative which means I use skills and strategies from different models including person-centred, gestalt and CBT.
 This means that I can use whatever seems most appropriate for you.

 There is no hard and fast rule for how many sessions you may want to come to.
 I find it’s best to agree a provisional number at the first session for example six or eight and then review as we go along so that you can keep in charge of a sense of what seems right for you.
 People usually come weekly or fortnightly but it is really up to you in terms of what you can manage and what feels effective for you.